 The story itself tries to be kind to the little mermaid, highlighting how naive she is and contrasting that to almost everyone around her: her father, her sisters, the Sea Witch, and Emilia.
 It's a cynical world, and on hand Pearl does have to learn this the hard way, but on the other it's a nice way to highlight the beauty of her compassion for others.
 I suppose this is why Emilia, this adaptation's version of the Other Princess, is made so much more obviously the opposite of Pearl.
 Emilia is mature, self-aware, and fully recognizes Pearl's innocence, which makes her jealous enough to make sure that Andrew belongs completely to her.

-It is interesting to note how this particular Sea Witch resembles Ursula.
-She's purple, she's got a funky hairdo, she apparently is able to 'walk', and has a pretty cool singing voice.
-Considering Disney's version came out at least three years (?) after this episode aired, Faerie Tale Theatre can't be considered as paying tribute to the more famous animated version, so this is sheer coincidence.
+Side note: It's really interesting how this Sea Witch resembles Ursula.
+She's purple, she's got a funky hairdo, she is able to 'walk', and has a pretty cool singing voice.
+Disney's version came out two years after this episode aired, so this is... probably a nifty coincidence.

 + back to other versions of the little mermaid +comments powered by Disqus